timdatapro/it-support-bi-dashboard/README.md

 > *"Our IT support team is struggling to keep up with growing ticket volume across projects and departments.
 Manual reports are outdated by the time they reach us.
 We need a single dashboard to prioritize tickets correctly, monitor team performance, and identify recurring bottlenecks before they delay course launches."*
 >
-> — Head of IT Support, EdTech Company
+> -- Head of IT Support, EdTech Company

 The company faces a critical challenge: technical issues block employees from doing their jobs, causing delays in launching new courses and platform updates.
 Reports are built manually, take too long, and are stale by the time decisions need to be made.

 **The dashboard answers three core questions:**
-1. Where are the bottlenecks — which categories and departments generate the most unresolved tickets?
+1. Where are the bottlenecks : which categories and departments generate the most unresolved tickets?
-2. Are we meeting our SLA and FCR targets — and who is falling behind?
+2. Are we meeting our SLA and FCR targets : who is falling behind?
-3. How is workload distributed across agents — and where do we need to rebalance?
+3. How is workload distributed across agents : where do we need to rebalance?

 > **KPI Targets:** SLA Compliance ≥ 70% | First Contact Resolution ≥ 60%